ThetaData-API/thetadata-python/docs/tutorials.md

 The example below returns every NBBO quote that occurred between `2022-11-14` and `2022-11-18` for the `$60 AMD CALL` that expires on `2022-12-16`.
-As seen in the output, there are almost **1 million** quotes for this day alone, which is why we recommend using a `date_range` of 5 days or less for these requests.
+As seen in the output, there are almost **1 million** quotes for this week alone, which is why we recommend using a `date_range` of 2 weeks or fewer for tick-level option requests.

 === "quote.py"